iiisthu/OS2021_Fall/Memory/README.md

 ## Q3

-Change the `mma` memory allocation from 1 to 10 and re-run test 2 for both algorithms.
+Vary the `mma` memory allocation from 1 to 10 (1,2,...,10) and re-run test 2 for both algorithms.
 Observe and record the time it costs to pass the tests.
 Analyze the reason for the result variation and the differences between the two algorithms.

 ## Q4